CypherNyx/CypherNyx/README.md

 👀 I’m interested in creating amazing web experiences and learning the ropes of front-end development.

-🌱 I’m currently learning JavaScript and expanding my skills in HTML and CSS.
+🌱 I’m currently learning React and expanding my skills in JavaScript, HTML and CSS.

 💞️ I’m looking to collaborate on exciting projects that involve user-centric design and cutting-edge technologies.